The Big Picture On Alternative Housing:

 What kid doesn’t want to live in a treehouse?

-If your inner child never quite let go of that dream, consider building a habitable treehouse.
-Treehouses come with some challenges, since you’re building the structure around a living organism that constantly grows, moves, and changes.
+Consider building a habitable treehouse if your inner child never lets go of that dream.
+Treehouses come with some challenges since you’re building the structure around a living organism that constantly grows, moves, and changes.

 But you win infinite style points for a proper treehouse.

-As a variation on treehouses, you can also install a free spirit sphere in a large tree.
+You can also install a free spirit sphere in a large tree as a variation on treehouses.
 It hangs suspended — securely — from the tree.

 tree house sphere